Escaping The Big Data Paradigm in Self-Supervised Representation Learning: Experiments

 \subsection{Datasets}

-Recall that our objective is to develop a method capable of efficiently training from scratch on small-sized, standard-resolution, fine-grained datasets, while still maintaining state-of-the-art results.
-In that sense, we focus on 3 datasets, 2 popular computer vision datasets from the VTAB benchmark \citep{zhai_large-scale_2020}: Oxford Flowers-102 \citep{nilsback_automated_2008} and Oxford IIIT Pets-37 \citep{parkhi_cats_2012}, and the ImageNet-100 \citep{tian2020_imagenet100}.
-We selected these datasets for several reasons: (i) they are all considered small-sized datasets in literature with a huge gap in top-1 accuracy between from scratch training and large-scale pretrained models \citep{steiner_how_2022}, (ii) they are all standard-resolution, i.e., $224^2$ images. (iii) All three datasets present a significant challenge due to their high intra-class similarity. (iv) ImageNet-100 is a subset of ImageNet which contains 100 different classes of animals. (v) The Magnitude of the image-per-class ratio for supervised training increases across the datasets, where $ratio=\frac{I_{train}}{N_{classes}}$.
-Further details in \ref{app:datasets}.
+Recall that our objective is to develop a method capable of efficiently training from scratch on small-sized, standard-resolution, fine-grained datasets, while still maintaining the in-domain state-of-the-art representational power of bigger foundational models.
+In that sense, we conduct quantitative and qualitative studies on 3 datasets, 2 popular computer vision datasets from the VTAB benchmark \citep{zhai_large-scale_2020}: Oxford Flowers-102 \citep{nilsback_automated_2008} and Oxford IIIT Pets-37 \citep{parkhi_cats_2012}, and the ImageNet-100 \citep{deng_imagenet}.
+We selected these datasets for several reasons: (i) they are all considered small-sized datasets in the literature with a huge gap in Top-1 accuracy between from-scratch training and large-scale pretrained models \citep{steiner_how_2022}, (ii) they are all standard-resolution, i.e., $224^2$ images. (iii) All three datasets present a significant challenge due to their high intra-class similarity. (iv) ImageNet-100 is a subset of ImageNet that contains 100 different classes of animals. (v) The magnitude of the image-per-class ratio for supervised training increases across the datasets, where $ratio=\frac{I_{train}}{N_{classes}}$.

+\begin{itemize} \item \textbf{Oxford Flowers-102} \citep{nilsback_automated_2008} The task consists in classifying among images of flowers present in the UK (102 classes, with between 40 and 248 images per class) with a total of 2,040 images for training (1,020 as validation split) and 6,149 for evaluation.
+Each image dimension has at least 500 pixels. \item \textbf{Oxford IIIT Pets-37} \citep{parkhi_cats_2012} The task consists in classifying images of dog and cat breeds (37 classes, with around 200 pictures each).
+The domain-specific features challenges models to differentiate between breeds that may be visually similar.
+There are 3,680 images for training and 3,669 for testing. \item \textbf{ImageNet-100} \citep{deng_imagenet} The task consists in classifying images of 100 different classes of animals present in the well-studied ImageNet dataset.
+There are 130,000 images for training (with roughly 1300 images per class) and 5,000 images for testing. \end{itemize}